ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ```

 <info-box info>
-	At the moment the block content in table feature is not configurable.
-It means that you cannot enforce inline content in table cells.
-Right now we're [discussing it on github](https://github.com/ckeditor/ckeditor5-table/issues/101) as adding such configuration would intoduce complexity into the table editing feature.
+	At the moment it is not possible to completely disallow block content in tables.
+See the [discussing on GitHub](https://github.com/ckeditor/ckeditor5-table/issues/101) about adding a configuration option that would enable that. 👍 if you need this feature.
 </info-box>